emawind84/3dweapon-the-crucible-doommod/README.md

 **Brutal Doom v21** - https://www.moddb.com/mods/brutal-doom/downloads/brutal-doom-v21-beta

-**Flamethrower Crucible Mod v1.2** by a90doomguy if you want to use the mod without the 3D Weapon - https://www.moddb.com/mods/doom-exp/addons/flamethrower-crucible-mod-v12
+**Flamethrower Crucible Mod v1.2** by a90doomguy if you want to use the 2D version of the sword - https://www.moddb.com/mods/doom-exp/addons/flamethrower-crucible-mod-v12

 ## How to use